jessereynolds/flapjack-tutorial/README.md

 [http://localhost:3080/check?entity=foo-app-01.example.com&check=Sausage](http://localhost:3080/check?entity=foo-app-01.example.com&check=Sausage)

+## Remove scheduled maintenance for Sausage on foo-app-01.example.com

+This is done on the check page linked above.
+If you don't remove the scheduled maintenance, then testing alerts later on will not work.

 ## Integrate Flapjack with Nagios (and Icinga)

 Both Nagios and Icinga are configured already to append check output data to the following named pipe: `/var/cache/icinga/event_stream.fifo`.